 Members of the President’s Team

-Shana Hormann, PhD, MSW, Associate Academic Dean and Dean of Students, has a PhD in Leadership and Change from Antioch University.
+Shana Hormann, PhD, MSW, Interim Provost, Vice President for Student Affairs and Associate Academic Dean, has a PhD in Leadership and Change from Antioch University.
 Hormann was a core faculty member in Antioch University Seattle’s Master’s program in Organizational Development and was the project leader for the First Peoples’ Program in Creative Change at the Muckleshoot Tribal College.
 She served on the faculty of the University of Alaska S.E. for ten years, teaching for the university in a maximum-security prison and in the outlying villages.
 Read more about Dr. Shana Hormann.